silverstripe/silverstripe-framework/docs/en/howto/tooltips.md

 Below is an example of adding a tooltip to the custom date fields in MemberDatetimeOptionssetField.php the tooltip contains data from the title attribute and the classes ss-tooltip and cms-help-toggle are added.
+The javascript file Tooltip.js will also need to be included this has been written using Entwine and handles initialising the tooltips and setting the tooltip parameters like fading, positioning and how to toggle the tooltips.

     :::ss

+	Requirements::javascript(FRAMEWORK_DIR . "/javascript/Tooltip.js");

 	$options .= sprintf(
 		'<a class="ss-tooltip cms-help-toggle" title="' . $this->getFormattingHelpText() . '" href="#%s">%s</a>',
 		$this->id() . '_Help',